-To meet the AML / CFT requirements, trading programs are applied to Forex Trading companies' employees, and this trading is carried out by the AML officer, who is generally in the business.
+To meet the AML/CFT requirements, trading programs are applied to Forex Trading companies' employees.
+The AML officer, who is generally in the business, carries out this Trading.
 Thus, the team's awareness is encouraged.
-However, these trading are not sufficient to prevent these risks.
-That's why businesses in Forex trading have to implement appropriate AML software and automate compliance processes to manage AML risks.
+However, this Trading is not sufficient to prevent these risks.
+That's why companies in Forex trading have to implement appropriate AML software and automate compliance processes to manage AML risks.

 Sanctions Scanner guides money-laundering crimes for all organizations, large or small.
 With our AML solutions, organizations can easily comply with the AML Compliance Program set by regulators, thus avoiding regulatory penalties.
 With powerful API support, organizations automatically perform AML control processes in seconds.
-Sanctions Scanner has important lists such as global sanctions, PEP, Adverse Media.
+Sanctions Scanner has essential lists such as global sanctions, PEP, and Adverse Media.
 Organizations can check their customers 24/7 in an instantly updated database.
-For more detail, you can contact us or request a demo.